determined-ai/determined/docs/model-dev-guide/model-management/checkpoints.rst

  Querying Checkpoints
 **********************

-The :class:`~determined.experimental.client.Experiment` class is a reference to an experiment.
+Use the :class:`~determined.experimental.client.Experiment` class to reference an experiment.
+The :meth:`~determined.experimental.client.Experiment.list_checkpoints` method, when called without arguments, returns checkpoints sorted based on the ``metric`` and ``smaller_is_better`` values from the experiment configuration's searcher field.

-Within this class, there is a :meth:`~determined.experimental.client.Experiment.list_checkpoints` method.
-When called without arguments, this returns the experiment's checkpoints in sorted order using the ``metric`` and ``smaller_is_better`` values from the experiment configuration’s searcher field.
-These values are used to sort the experiment's checkpoints by validation performance.
-As an example, the searcher settings in the following experiment configuration file snippet will result in checkpoints being sorted by the loss metric in ascending order.
+For example, in the following experiment configuration file snippet, Determined will sort checkpoints by the loss metric and in ascending order.

 .. code:: yaml